EnriqueDoster/helpful_bioinformatics_stuff/Onboarding_training/Statistics_onboarding/Statistics_lesson_1.md

 ---

-# Step 1 - Download and install R/Rstudio
+# Step 1 - Install R and Rstudio
 ## What is R and why do we use it?
 ["R"](https://www.r-project.org/about.html) is an open-source programming language that we use for analyzing microbiome and resistome results.
 R provides a wide variety of statistical (linear and nonlinear modelling, classical statistical tests, time-series analysis, classification, clustering, …) and graphical techniques, and is highly extensible.